-The purpose of the agenda item is to introduce and hold a first reading of an ordinance to adopt regional road impact fees for unincorporated Washoe County and to set the second reading and possible adoption of the ordinance for January 27, 2105 at 6:00 p.m.
+The purpose of the agenda item is to hold a second reading and possible adoption of an ordinance to adopt regional road impact fees for unincorporated Washoe County.
 Under NRS 237.060, a business impact statement is not required when impact fees are imposed pursuant to Chapter 278B of the NRS.